Lameguy64/PSn00bSDK/README.md

    directory.
 Add this directory to your PATH variable by adding `export=$PATH:<path to SDK>/tools/bin` in your .bash_profile file.
 You'll need to reload the MSys2 shell after making the changes.
-8. Enter libpsn00b directory and run `make` to build all libpsn00b libraries.
+8. Enter libpsn00b directory and run `make` to build all libpsn00b libraries, then `make install` to consolidate the libraries to the parent directory or the directory specified by ``PSN00BSDK_LIBS``.
 6. Compile the example programs to test if the SDK is set up correctly.
    Update directory paths in `sdk-common.mk` when necessary.